whtns/chevreulPlot/README.md

 Chevreul provides a single command to:

-- construct a SingleCellExperiment object
+- construct a SingleCellExperiment object.

 - filter genes by minimum expression and ubiquity